Weight: 575 grams (27.2mm x 350mm version)

-There is a wide variety of saddle clamps mechanisms on different seat posts, very few of which are easy to use and some of which are a serious puzzle to figure out, and some clamps don’t even hold the saddle position very well.
+There is a wide variety of saddle clamp mechanisms on different seat posts, very few of which are easy to use and some of which are a serious puzzle to figure out, and some clamps don’t even hold the saddle position very well.
 I’d rate the Kinekt seatpost quite well in this aspect because I figured it out quickly, it wasn’t too fiddly, and once tightened properly the position and angle of the saddle didn’t change when riding.

 Three diameters and two lengths of the Kinekt seatpost are available, so a version should exist for almost anyone who has a round seat post, even if a shim might be needed on some frames.
 Unfortunately, more and more frames are now using proprietary, non-round seat posts, which eliminates the option of using any other post.
 The lower section of the post is hollow, so putting a Di2 battery inside is no problem.

 When installing the post, note that it doesn’t have as much setback as many road seat posts, with just 12 mm instead of the more common 20-25 mm.
 You should therefore make sure that you measure your previous saddle setback and try to match it.
 In terms of saddle height, even though it feels like I have the spring set so that the saddle doesn’t compress just from my bodyweight, I’ve found that I need to put the initial saddle height about 5 mm higher than I’m used to so that I have the same sensation of leg extension when pedalling.